FarronF/limerick-council-meetings/meetings/2024/11/25-Full Meeting of Limerick City and County Council/Minutes - Special Meeting of Limerick City and County Council - 29th October 2024.md

 It was agreed that this proposal would be communicated to the representatives of the

-International Rugby Experience and that an invitation be issued to Barry Hannon, CEO of the--- **5**
+International Rugby Experience and that an invitation be issued to Barry Hannon, CEO of the
+---
+**5**

 International Rugby Experience to attend a meeting with the Elected Members to further